-- Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
-In 2018, more than 4,500 visitors participated in the program. - PubSci: BNL's science café and conversation series features distinguished Laboratory scientists who appear at public venues to discuss cutting-edge topics and research in an informal setting.
-During 2018, science-interested community members and BNL and Stony Brook University researchers discussed topics such as Personalizing Medicine, the Building Blocks of Matter, and Illumination--the Secret Chemistry of Oil Paintings.
+- PubSci: BNL's science café and conversation series features distinguished Laboratory scientists who appear at public venues to discuss cutting-edge topics and research in an informal setting.
+During 2019, science- interested community members and BNL and Stony Brook University researchers discussed topics such as Building Blocks of Matter, Big Bang Physics and Sculpture, Sound and Simulation.
+Due to the COVID-19 pandemic, no Pub-Sci events were held in 2020.